vivithemage/cuppa/README.md

 Commits the work and then merges the changes to 'database' and 'staging' which triggers the update of the files and database on the remote server.

+## Building the installer

+Run this command in the project root

+    pyinstaller .\main.spec --noconfirm

+Followed by running nsis and then loading the script named build_installer.nsi in the nsis application.